Residence permit for other studies

 - copies of your family member's passport pages that display identity information and passport’s period of validity, as well as any entry stamps (if you are already in Sweden)

-- documents that show I have guaranteed financial support for my time in Sweden
+- documents that show you have guaranteed financial support for your family member during their time in Sweden

 - copy of return ticket